Kelmar/kowalski/README.md

 If you are using Visual Studio 2022 Community edition, you can also open the folder from the IDE.
 It will pick up the cmake configs and set everything up accordingly.
-Once it's done you should be able to build and run strate from Visual Studio!
+Once it's done you should be able to build and run straight from Visual Studio!